JeremiahGelb/Mind-Boggling/README.md

 # Mind-Boggling
-It's boggle, for dogs, in arbitrary dimensions!
+It's boggle in arbitrary dimensions!

+This framework can be used to solve many word games including NYT spelling bee, Boggle, and Crosswords

 ### Is it working?